ankur-gupta/ankur-gupta.github.io/_posts/2016-03-19-sublime-text-style-multiple-cursors-in-jupyter-notebook.md

 ![Jupyter Notebook running Python](/assets/jupyter-screenshot.png)

-Learning the keyboard shortcuts improves the productivity while using Jupyter Notebooks.
-By default, you can see the keyboard shortcuts help dialog window by first pressing `Escape` to enter the `Command Mode` and then pressing `h`
+Learning the keyboard shortcuts tremendously improves productivity while using Jupyter Notebooks.
+By default, you can see the keyboard shortcuts help dialog window by first pressing `Escape` to enter the `Command Mode` and then pressing `h`.

 ![Jupyter Notebook Keyboard Shortcuts Help Dialog Window](/assets/jupyter-keyboard-shortcuts.png)

 While these keyboard shortcuts are very useful, I miss the [multiple cursor functionality from Sublime Text](https://www.sublimetext.com/).
-This functionality allow you to select (and then edit) multiple instances of a word visually.
-This in incredibly useful while coding.
+This functionality allows you to select (and then edit) multiple instances of a word visually.
+This is incredibly useful while coding.
 Renaming a variable via multiple cursors is easy, safe, and very satisfying.
 See the [Sublime Text homepage](https://www.sublimetext.com/) or [see below](#multiple-cursors-demo) for an animated demo.

 A Python expert informed me that this functionality was added to Jupyter Notebooks after switching to [Code Mirror 4](https://codemirror.net/) but it requires setting up a Sublime Text keymap.
 After searching a bit for instructions to accomplish this task, I found two GitHub issues
 ([this](https://github.com/jupyter/notebook/issues/1006) and
 [this](https://github.com/ipython/ipython/pull/6221#issuecomment-58936367))  that describe how to do this.
 After some tinkering, I was able to make this work.
-I have consolidated some instructions below so it's easier for others trying to do the same thing.
+I have consolidated these instructions below so it's easier for others.

-This task is simple.
-To set up Sublime Text keymap, you need to add a few lines of Javascript to a `custom.js` file.
+Overall, this task is simple.
+To set up a Sublime Text keymap, you need to add a few lines of Javascript to a `custom.js` file.
 Setting up a `custom.js` file for Jupyter Notebook is described in detail [here](https://jupyter-notebook.readthedocs.org/en/latest/examples/Notebook/rstversions/JavaScript%20Notebook%20Extensions.html).

 ### Instructions

 1. Find the location of `custom.js` file.
-    On MacOS and Linux, the location is `~/.jupyter/custom/custom.js`.
+    On MacOS and Linux, the default location is `~/.jupyter/custom/custom.js`.
 If this is your first time setting up a `custom.js`, this file will probably not exist in that location.
-Optionally, you can run the following code in a Jupyter Python Notebook to find the location and contents of your `custom.js` file:
+Optionally, you can run the following code in a Jupyter Python Notebook to find the location and contents of your `custom.js` file :

     ```py
     # Print the location of Jupyter's config directory